AnantharamanLab/V-Score-Search/README.md

 ### Fig. 1| Concepts of V-score and V<sub>L</sub>-score.
 Workflow of V-score and V<sub>L</sub>-score generation.
 Nine representatives of viral taxa are shown here for the diverse viruses used in the study.
 A scale for V-scores and V<sub>L</sub>-scores is displayed by two-sided arrows going from 0 to 10 and <0 to X, respectively, suggesting low scores indicate non-viral and high-scores indicate viral.

-## Getting Started Part 1: Determine the probability that a protein sequence is viral.
+## Getting Started: Determine the probability that a genome sequence is viral

 ### Recommended steps before searching:

 1. Identify and translate open reading frames in genomes using pyrodigal-gv[1, 2] (github.com/althonos/pyrodigal-gv).
-2. Use EggNOG-mapper[3] (parameters: -m mmseqs --evalue 10-5) to annotate the proteins with the eggNOG database.
-eggNOG: evolutionary gene genealogy Non-supervised Orthologous Groups (http://eggnog6.embl.de/)

-### Search and assign scores:

-1. Search annotations on V-Score-Search (https://anantharamanlab.github.io/V-Score-Search/)
-2. Assign V<sub>L</sub>-score of eggNOG to each protein.

-### Explanation for scores:

-Probability formula for determining whether a protein is viral:

-y = 0.21 − 0.09 x + 0.069 x2 − 0.0038 x3
-(y: probability; x: eggNOG V<sub>L</sub>−score)

-For example, a 70% probability is indicated by an eggNOG V<sub>L</sub>-score of 3.97, while a 90% probability corresponds to an eggNOG V<sub>L</sub>-score of 4.65.
-If the eggNOG V<sub>L</sub>-score exceeds 3.97, the probability that a protein is viral surpasses 70%.
-Similarly, if the eggNOG V<sub>L</sub>-score exceeds 4.65, the probability that a protein is viral exceeds 90%.

-## Getting Started Part 2: Determine the probability that a genome sequence is viral

-### Recommended steps before searching:

-1. Identify and translate open reading frames in genomes using pyrodigal-gv[1, 2] (github.com/althonos/pyrodigal-gv).
-2. Align translated proteins to Pfam-A[4] HMMs, VOG HMMs, and KEGG[5] KO HMMs using pyhmmer[6, 7] hmmsearch[6] with a maximum e-value of 1e-05.
+2. Align translated proteins to Pfam-A[3] HMMs, VOG HMMs, and KEGG[4] KO HMMs using pyhmmer[5, 6] hmmsearch[5] with a maximum e-value of 1e-05.
 3. Employ MMseqs2 (parameter: E-value ≤ 10-5) to search the proteins against the PHROG database.
 Only keep the hit with the highest score.
   VOG: Virus Orthologous Groups database (https://fileshare.csb.univie.ac.at/vog/)
   PHROG: Prokaryotic Virus Remote Homologous Groups database (https://phrogs.lmge.uca.fr/)